WhiteHouse/CIOmanagement/pages/schema.md

 Parts **1 – 5** above are required to be posted publicly in machine-readable JSON format at **[agencyhomepage].gov/digitalstrategy/datacenteroptimizationstrategicplan.json**.
 Agency-specific targets can be found at [datacenters.cio.gov](https://datacenters.cio.gov/agency-strategic-plan/).
 NOTE: In order to assist agencies with compiling these plans, OGP and OMB have developed a tool to convert agencies’ text-based plans to a JSON format for this purpose.
 This can be found at [https://datacenters.cio.gov/json-conversion-tool/](https://datacenters.cio.gov/json-conversion-tool/).

 Part **6** of agencies’ DCOI Strategic Plans may be fulfilled using one of the two templates given in the document file provided on this page.
-These must be filled out, signed by agencies’ CIOs, and submitted via email to the OFCIO@omb.eop.gov inbox, CC’ing the agency’s OMB Desk Officer, no later than September 30, 2016.
+These must be filled out, signed by agencies’ CIOs, and submitted via email to the OFCIO@omb.eop.gov inbox, CC’ing the OMB Agency Liaisons, no later than February 15, 2019.

 The DCOI further requires that agencies’ public FITARA Milestones files are updated at their current **[agencyhomepage].gov/digitalstrategy/FITARAmilestones.json** pages to include a minimum of five (5) milestones per fiscal year to be achieved in accordance with the DCOI.
 The schema and test files associated with the FITARA Milestones collection (located at the top of this webpage) have been updated to reflect this requirement.